kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 recommendations](https://www.qemu.org/docs/master/system/i386/cpu.html),
 for example.

+The Ingress controller of your hosting cluster needs to be listening at an IP address that can be reached from all the clients that will try.
+That includes any `kubectl` commands you may use to access the core, and all the deployed syncer pods in their WECs.

-You will need a domain name that, on each of your clients, resolves to an IP address that gets to the Ingress controller's listening socket.
+You do not have to deal directly with that IP address if you have a suitable domain name to use instead.
+This needs to be a domain name that, on each of your clients, resolves to an IP address that gets to the Ingress controller's listening socket.

 ### Deploy to cluster